Best 3 Days in Copenhagen Itinerary for First Time Travel

 Morning

-Grab breakfast your hotel early so you can be out and about by 8am for another full day in Copenhagen.
+Grab breakfast your hotel early for another full day in Copenhagen.

 Walk north along the Bølgen afslapningsanlæg, the riverfront boardwalk and park, and take in the views of Christianhavn across the harbor.

-Wander Ny Kongensgade across the Fredericksholms Kanal through the beautiful Det Kongelige Biblioteks Have (Garden of the Royal Library) ending at the Christiansborg Slot (Christiansborg Palace) around 9am.
+Wander Ny Kongensgade across the Fredericksholms Kanal through the beautiful Det Kongelige Biblioteks Have (Garden of the Royal Library) ending at the Christiansborg Slot (Christiansborg Palace).

-Upon leaving the castle around 11am, walk north towards Frederik’s Church and catch a glimpse of distinct spire atop Børsen the 17th century old stock exchange.
+Leaving the castle, walk north towards Frederik’s Church and catch a glimpse of distinct spire atop Børsen the 17th century old stock exchange (under reconstruction due to fire at time of writing).

 After marveling at the church for a bit, you’re just a short stroll to the Amalienborg Palace, home to the Danish royal family.